ryandata/camgdp_docsy/content/en/docs/CAMGDP_07_29.md

 The sample size is relatively small (1,500 and 1,276 in waves 6 and 7 respectively).
 A lot of questions are missing data.
 The methodology and data collection is unclear, especially in regards which language was used in surveys.

 4. [Friedrich Ebert Stiftung] (https://kazakhstan.fes.de/)
-Founded in 1925 in Germany with a Kazakhstani office opened in 1993, Friedrich Ebert Stiftung is a foundation funded by the German government.
-The INGO focuses on social and gender justice issues, as well as political participation and youth leadership.
+German political foundation.
 Publications of Kazakhstan’s population surveys, particularly focused on youth, in English, Kazakh, and Russian.
-Published surveys include “Youth and Education,” “Youth and Values,” “Youth and Social Justice.”
+Published surveys include "Youth and Education," "Youth and Values," "Youth and Social Justice."
 Gendered breakdown of data is included for some survey questions.
-The “Youth in Kazakhstan” 2021 survey has five main section, including (1) values and orientations, (2) life plans, education, employment, and immigration, (3) youth and politics, and (4) foreign policy and attitudes toward Central Asia.
+The "Youth in Kazakhstan" 2021 survey has five main section, including (1) values and orientations, (2) life plans, education, employment, and immigration, (3) youth and politics, and (4) foreign policy and attitudes toward Central Asia.
 The values and orientation section incorporates questions on attitudes toward abortion, homosexuality, different sexual practices, and other.
 The survey uses mixed method approach and includes a methodology chapter.

-5. [World Economic Forum’s Global Gender Gap Report] (https://www.weforum.org/reports/global-gender-gap-report-2022) The Global Gender Gap Report includes countries’ score cards summarizing key gendered data findings broken down into 11 categories: economic participation and opportunity, educational attainment, health and survival, political empowerment, general indicators, work participation and leadership, access to finance, civil and political freedom, family and care, education and skills, and health.
+5. [World Economic Forum’s Global Gender Gap Report] (https://www.weforum.org/reports/global-gender-gap-report-2021) The Global Gender Gap Report includes countries’ score cards summarizing key gendered data findings broken down into 11 categories: economic participation and opportunity, educational attainment, health and survival, political empowerment, general indicators, work participation and leadership, access to finance, civil and political freedom, family and care, education and skills, and health.
 The report page does not appear to have a methodology section available.
 User’s guide how to read the economy profiles is provided.

 6. [OECD] (https://www.oecd.org/countries/kazakhstan/)